UPDATED SEPTEMBER 2025

 Anthony Riggs

-Anthony Riggs, 57-years old, was attacked and killed by a shelter dog he adopted just a few hours earlier.
-On November 12, Riggs adopted a 5-year old male rottweiler from Jackson-Madison County Rabies Control, the county operated shelter.
-After leaving the shelter at about 10:30 am, Riggs took the dog to show it to his son, Thomas Riggs.
-They made plans for the holidays and hugged each other good-bye.
-About 3-hours later, the dog brutally killed Riggs.
-His wife, Kathy Riggs, called him about 1 pm and he did not answer the phone.
-She arrived home with a co-worker at 3:30 pm and found him dead on the floor.
+Anthony Riggs, 57-years old, was killed by a shelter dog he adopted a few hours earlier.
+Madison County sheriff’s deputies responded to the 2200 block of Highway 70 East around 3:30 pm for a report of a dog attack.
+Deputies found him on the floor unresponsive.
+He was pronounced dead at the scene.
+Earlier that day, Riggs adopted a 5-year old male rottweiler from Jackson-Madison County Rabies Control, the county operated shelter.
+After leaving the shelter around 10:30 am, Riggs took the dog to show it to his son, Thomas Riggs.
+About 3-hours later, the dog killed Riggs.
+His wife, Kathy Riggs, called him about 1:00 pm, but he did not answer the phone.
+She returned home with a co-worker at 3:30 pm and found him dead on the floor.
 The rottweiler then attacked Kathy and her co-worker, biting them both.
-Sheriff's deputies shot the dog on site after it ran out of the house.
-Rabies Control had picked up the dog 5-days earlier as a stray with an unknown history.
-The county agency has no evaluation or temperament testing policy before placing a dog up for adoption to the public.
-As of November 23, the investigation is ongoing. [source citations]
+Deputies shot and killed the dog on sight.
+Rabies Control had picked up the dog five days earlier as a stray with an unknown history.
+The county agency had no evaluation or temperament testing policy before placing a dog up for adoption to the public. [source citations]

 Date of death: November 12, 2015 Chained: No